dpck/depack/README.md

 </tr>
 </table>

-Since _Compiler_`v20190709`, the modules imports from _Babel_ have been working semi-correctly as seen by the examples below.
+Since _Compiler_`v20190709`, the modules imports from _Babel_ have been working semi-correctly, because the default import is not compatible with the way that the default object is exported (see below).
  _The script to import Babel-compiled modules in Closure Compiler is now:_

 ```js
 import erte from '@fixture/babel'